srand/quickbuild/README.rst

 Deployment checklist:

   - Change all default usernames and passwords.
-  - Configure server data to be stored in the mounted volume at ``/data``.
+  - Configure the server to store data in the mounted volume at ``/data``.
   - Create a server admin user account matching credentials configured for build agents.